 How to Get a Gopher Inspection without Submitting a Building Permit Application

-Apply for a Critical Area Review, and the County will inspect the property and list all the critical areas found.
+Get an expert report from the County, called a Critical Areas Determination report (PDF), and the County will inspect the property and list all the critical areas found.
 For an additional fee, the County will conduct gopher inspections.
 You can also hire your own biologist.
-Contact us, or visit our applications web page for details.
+Contact us, or visit our applications web page and scroll down to Critical Areas for the application and more details.